bagel.

 • Pour the wet ingredients into the dry ingredients and add the poolish.

-• Form the dough into a ball and place into a bowl, cover tightly with plastic wrap and allow to ferment at room temperature for 90 minutes.
+• Form the dough into a ball and place into a bowl, cover tightly with plastic wrap and allow to proof at room temperature for 90 minutes.

 3. portioning.

-• One portion at a time; roll into a log, roughly 9-10” in length, connect the two ends of the log with about 3” of overlap, now using your palm, roll the connected seam together gently.
+• One portion at a time; roll into a log, roughly 10-11” long, and connect the two ends of the log with about 3” of overlap, now using your palm, roll the connected seam together.

 • Place the formed bagles onto a tray dusted with flour, let rest for 15 minutes.